HGHimself/15_puzzle/README.md

 ### ids.rb, idsTester.rb, and puzzleNode.rb

 These classes hold the code that handles the iterative deepening search. ```puzzleNode.rb``` handles the creation and movement of nodes.
 It also parses the given input, ensuring that the given fringe is populated.
 This fringe, once created, is passed to ```ids.rb```, where the frontal node of the fringe is pulled, tested against the goal, and then 'moved' in the proper order.
 These movements are then recorded in a new tree so that it can be traveresed in the form of the solution.
 This solution was created on a 2013 Macbook Pro, with 8GB of RAM and 3.2gHz processor.

+### AStarPuzzle.rb, AStarFringe.rb, AStarNode.rb, & AStarSearcher.rb

+These files are very similar to their non-A* counterparts, except they have been modified to better suit the implementation of the A* algorithm.
+One of the most notable changes is the inclusion of the ```.calculate_manhattan_distance(state, goal_state)``` method in ```AStarNode.rb```.
+This method allows any node to calculate the total Manhattan distance across all of its tiles given its current state and the goal state.
+Another notable method included for A* is the ```.sort``` method in ```AStarFringe.rb```.
+This method is used to sort the nodes in the fringe by their costs (which are calculated by adding the total Manhattan distance and the depth of a given node) so that A* expands nodes in the correct order.
+It is also important to note that, unlike the DFGS implementation, this algorithm is implemented as a *tree* search.
+As such, this algorithm does not include the logic used in DFGS to maintain a closed list.

+This solution was produced on an early 2015 Macbook Pro with 8GB of RAM and a 2.7 GHz Intel Core i5 processor.